Brent Hawkins: College career

-Hawkins began his college career at Purdue on a football scholarship before transferring and playing his final two seasons at Illinois State University.
+Hawkins began his college career at Purdue University on a football scholarship before transferring and playing his final two seasons at Illinois State University.
 He was runner-up for the Buck Buchanan Award, presented annually to the top defensive player in I-AA football.
 Hawkins ranked second in the nation with 17 sacks as a senior, setting school and Gateway Conference records.
 He was also the MVP for the 2006 Hula Bowl.